sflanaga/du2/README.md

-        --progress                             Writes progress stats on every ticker interval --re <re>                              Keep only FILEs that match this RE --write_thread_status                  Writes thread status every ticker interval - used to debug things --t_status_on_key                      Writes thread status when stdin sees a line entered by user -i, --ticker-interval <ticker-interval>    Interval at which stats are written - 0 means no ticker is run [default:
+        --progress                             Writes progress stats on every ticker interval --re <re>                              Keep only FILEs that match this RE --write_thread_status                  Writes thread status every ticker interval - used to debug things --t-status-on-key                      Writes thread status when stdin sees a line entered by user -i, --ticker-interval <ticker-interval>    Interval at which stats are written - 0 means no ticker is run [default:
                                                200]
     -n <top-n-limit>                           Report top usage limit [default: 10] -u, --usage-trees                          Write disk usage summary
     -V, --version                              Prints version information
-    -v                                         Verbosity - use more than one v for greater detail --write_thread_cpu_time                write cpu time consumed by each thread
+    -v                                         Verbosity - use more than one v for greater detail --write-thread-cpu-time                write cpu time consumed by each thread

 ARGS:
     <DIRECTORY>    Directory to search

 ```